sumitsantape30/Java-Development/GFG/M15. Spring-data-JPA+Hibernate/Readme.md

  then Fameworks like eclipselink, hibernate, Open JPA, rowmapper comes into picture.
- Hibernate is a framework which we use to do ORM and JPA is spring related abstraction. so when we say we'll intergrate hibernate and jpa, jpa is basically an abstraction which is use to connect to hiberante to do above all the ORM.
+ Hibernate is a framework which we use to do ORM and JPA is spring related abstraction. so when we say we'll intergrate hibernate and jpa, jpa is basically an abstraction which is use to connect to hiberante to do above all the ORM. <br>
  ORM: ORM is mapping our object of entity like Employee with the database.(relational database)